LucasRufo/transfer-hub-api/README.md

 ### 2. Using Visual Studio or .NET CLI

 This is an easier way of setting up the environment and it requires Docker and Powershell only.
-This option only runs a PostgreSQL docker container and the migrations, so you can run the API using Visual Studio or the .NET CLI using the `dotnet run` command.
+This option exclusively runs a PostgreSQL docker container and the migrations, so you can run the API using Visual Studio or the .NET CLI using the `dotnet run` command.

 First, open a terminal.
 Then navigate to the `scripts` folder and run the `db-up.ps1` script.